 Will you be working with kids, their parents, or maybe both?
 If you could only wish for one photo from the mini-session, what would it be?
 Ana Brandt asks questions such as these.
 The client could then answer with, “A photo where the kids are comfortably snuggled up to me.”
 To which one might say - “Very well, let’s start with that scene.”

 Write out a series of questions that a client may ask before or during a mini-session.
 Think of any misunderstandings that could arise.
 How long does your shoot usually take?
 Exactly 20, or between 20 and 30 minutes?
 What happens if the client arrives 5 minutes early?
 What if they're 15 minutes late?
 Natalie Milde compiled a list of bullet points out of questions such as these.
 Now, she barely has to explain anything - she sends the list and asks if the client actually read through it.
 Both parties involved save on stress.

 Keep your schedule slim

 Fenna Holwerda doesn’t do more than 8 mini-sessions a day.
 “I want to give the last client as much attention and enthusiasm as the first, be it with the help of longer breaks between shoots, or the editing of photos straight after, or a long lunch break, or assistants cleaning up after each session - you simply need a good breather.”
 A hungry and tired photographer can’t achieve their peak potential.
 You’re not a mini-shooting machine.

 Let your mini-sessions play out like a date.

 “It’s like mini-dating!”
-Dates are an emotional and beautiful experience - sometimes you end up happy, sometimes sad, and other times, something serious can come of it - It’s no wonder then, that Ana Brandt compares mini-sessions to a date - sometimes they result in long-lasting cooperation, and sometimes they may end in disappointment - which doesn’t necessarily mean that you’re doing anything wrong!
+Dates are an emotional and beautiful experience - sometimes you end up happy, sometimes sad, and other times, something serious can come of it - It’s no wonder, then, that Ana Brandt compares mini-sessions to a romantic date - sometimes they result in long-lasting cooperation, and sometimes they may end in disappointment - which doesn’t necessarily mean that you’re doing anything wrong!